johanseaxis/acap-native-sdk-examples/tensorflow-to-larod/README.md

 ```

 ## Environment for building and training
 In this example, we're going to be working within a Docker container environment.
 This is done as to get the correct version of Tensorflow installed, as well as the needed tools.
-To start the environment, navigate to the example's env folder, run the build script and then the run script with what you want to name the environment as an argument.
+To start the environment, run the build script and then the run script with what you want to name the environment as an argument.
 The build script forwards the environment variables `http_proxy` and `https_proxy` to the environment to allow proxy setups.
 The scripts are run as seen below:
 ```sh
 ./build_env.sh
 ./run_env.sh <a_name_for_your_env>